 Professor Toby Prevost was appointed to a Chair in Medical Statistics and Clinical Trials at Imperial College London in January 2016, and is the Head of Statistics in the Imperial Clinical Trials Unit.
-His research interests fall within the design, evaluation and meta-analysis of trials of public health and clinical interventions, and he has a Scopus citation H-Index of 35.
+His research interests fall within the design, evaluation and meta-analysis of trials of public health and clinical interventions, and he is an experienced researcher, with a Scopus citation H-Index of 36.

-Prior to moving to Imperial he was Reader and then Professor of Medical Statistics at King's College London, (Inaugural Lecture) where he was the Deputy Director of the Unit for Medical Statistics, Co-lead in Methodology at the NIHR Biomedical Research Centre at Guy's and St Thomas's NHS Trust, and Co-director of the Statistical Consulting Unit at the Trust.
-Here he developed clinical trial collaborations principally in ophthalmology, rheumatology, and in early phase trials, and in the development of adaptive methods in trials.
+Prior to moving to Imperial he was Reader and then Professor of Medical Statistics at King's College London, (Inaugural Lecture), where he was the Deputy Director of the Unit for Medical Statistics, Co-lead in Methodology at the NIHR Biomedical Research Centre at Guy's and St Thomas's NHS Trust, and Co-director of the Statistical Consulting Unit at the Trust.
+Here he developed clinical trial collaborations principally in ophthalmology, rheumatology, and from early phase to late phase clinical trials, and in the development of adaptive methods in trials.

 - a Health Survey Statistician (1991-1993) in the nationwide Health And Lifestyle Survey multidisciplinary team;